-Given the increase in visitation, the Indiana Dunes National Park will now be charging a fee for entrance into the park beginning March 31, 2022.
+Given the increase in visitation, the Indiana Dunes National Park has started collecting an entrance fee, which began March 31, 2022.
 Indiana Dunes State Park will continue to collect its own entrance fee.

 Please note: Park passes and fees for the National Park do not cover entry to the State Park and vice versa.

 Indiana Dunes State Park Fees

 The Indiana Dunes State Park will continue to collect its daily entrance fee (including on holidays) of $7 for non-commercial vehicles with in-state plates and $12 for out-of-state plates.